 Tashkent City Overview

 Dazzling Tashkent is the proud and ancient capital of Uzbekistan as well as the country’s largest city.
-Uzbekistan’s cities formed an integral part of the great and legendary Silk Road and like many stops on the route, they tend to reflect an eclectic mix of statement, sight and sound.
+Uzbekistan’s cities formed an integral part of the great and legendary Silk Road and like many stops on the route, they tend to reflect an eclectic mix of statement, sight, and sound.
 Tashkent’s history stretches back more than two millennia and is both turbulent and rich.
-After it’s complete destruction by Genghis Khan as far back as 1219AD, the city was once again built up, only to be conquered again by the Russian Empire and then, finally, ravaged by earthquake in 1966.
+After it’s complete destruction by Genghis Khan as far back as 1219AD, the city was once again built up, only to be conquered again by the Russian Empire and then, finally, ravaged by an earthquake in 1966.
 The city has once again been restored and boasts a fascinating blend of influences from Ancient Central Asia and Modern Europe.
 From the Khazrati Imam Complex to the St. Alexander Nevsky Cathedral, it’s a treat for visitors to be able to view these contrasting architectural marvels within a stone’s throw from one another.
-Visit ‘Oloy Bozori , one of Tashkent’s many colorful markets, for a taste of the ancient Silk Route or stop in for a sample of local Uzbek cuisine at one of hundreds of exotic, themed or fine-dining restaurants and hotels in the city.
+Visit ‘Oloy Bozori , one of Tashkent’s many colorful markets, for a taste of the ancient Silk Route or stop in for a sample of local Uzbek cuisine at one of the hundreds of exotic, themed or fine-dining restaurants and hotels in the city.
 When you tire of the buzz, take a stroll alongside Ankhor Canal or feast your senses in true tranquility at the lovely Tashkent Botanical Gardens.